aycodedesign/GWDA317/README.md

 * online appointment system
 * social media presence
 * modern, mobile-responsive facelift to their current website
-* a website that more closely aligns to their buidling aesthetic
+* a website that more closely aligns to their building aesthetic
 * They currently have branding and want to upgrade.
 They need...
 - [ ] a new logo
 - [ ] sitemap for all pages